 Even with the recent wave of cannabis legalization across the U.S., there are still many reasons that a cannabis user might want to know how long tetrahydrocannabinol (THC) lingers in their body’s system.
 Unfortunately, the answer is far from simple.

 As a baseline, THC detection times range anywhere from three days to three months after cannabis use.
-Whether or not a drug test will catch THC in your system depends on a number of factors: what test you’re taking, whether you’re an occasional or chronic (heavy) user, your age, your gender, your body mass index (BMI), and even how often you exercise.
+Whether or not a drug test will catch THC in your system depends on a number of factors: what test you’re taking, whether you’re an occasional or chronic (heavy or daily) user, your age, your gender, your body mass index (BMI), your water and fat distribution, your metabolism, and even how often you exercise.
 With that being said, let’s dive into the specifics of THC detection to give you a better idea of what you can expect if a drug test is in your future.

 The most common types of cannabis tests you’ll encounter are blood, urine, saliva, and hair.